Hangar Bicocca is a non-for-profit contemporary art space located in

 In retrospect, this visit was probably the most emotionally charged

-response I've got from art all year long.
-A word I can describe the
+response I've received from an exhibition all year long.

-Hangar is theatricality.
+Hangar it would be 'theatricality'.
 A 15,000 square meter ex-factory of train parts

 turned into a stage of creative minds exploring, conflicting, engaging,

 discussing about the meaning of life.
 The building was indeed a factory